KROIA/Voicemail-Box/Software/Demos/F469/F469_MultiExample/README.md

 1) Records a mp3 file called `record.mp3` to the SD-Card when the BTN0 gets pressed.
   By clicking the same button again, the recording will be stopped.
   When playing, the BTN1 can be used to pause/resume the recording.

+### File example
+1) Example on how to write to a file.
+2) Example on how to append to a file.
+3) Example on how to read from a file.

+#### WAV File example
+1) Example on how to write to a .wav file using live audio data from the codec.
+2) Example on how to read from a .wav file and outputting it to the codec.